informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 }
 ```

-In essence, a top-level handler is a function of a message wrapped in the enumeration introduced above,
+In essence, a top-level dispatcher is a function of a message wrapped in the enumeration introduced above,
 and a "context" which implements both the `Reader` and `Keeper` interfaces.

-It is currently not clear if such a requirement is actually viable, as handlers might need to access
+It is currently not clear if such a requirement is actually viable, as message processors might need to access
 a `Keeper` for various chain types known only at runtime, which would prevent having a static bound
 on the context, as expressed above.
 Further investigations are required to sort this out, hence the
 disclaimer at the beginning of this section.